 80 people per cell

 There are only two sinks and two open toilets in each cell.
-The cell ceiling is also barred, and guards patrol above.
-The light never goes out, the German public-law media describes the situation.
+The ceiling of the cell is also barred, and guards patrol above.
+The light never goes off, the German public-law media describes the situation.

 "Total control, no contact with the outside world"